CVD(LEGAL) - FACILITIES CONSTRUCTION: CONSTRUCTION MANAGER-AT-RISK

-"Construction manager-at-risk method" is a delivery method by which a district contracts with an architect or engineer for design and construction phase services and contracts separately with a construction manager-at-risk to serve as the general contractor and to provide consultation during the design and construction, rehabilitation, alteration, or repair of a facility.
-Gov't Code 2269.251(a)
+The "construction manager-at-risk method" is a delivery method by which a district contracts with an architect or engineer for design and construction phase services and contracts separately with a construction manager-at-risk to serve as the general contractor and to provide consultation during the design and construction, rehabilitation, alteration, or repair of a facility.

 On or before the selection of a construction manager-at-risk, the district shall select or designate an architect or engineer or architect to prepare the construction documents for the project.
-Gov't Code 2269.252(a) [See CV]
+[See CV]

 The district's architect or engineer for a project, or an entity related to the district's architect or engineer, may not serve, alone or in combination with another, as the construction manager-at-risk.
-The engineer or architect is not prohibited from providing customary construction phase services under the architect's or engineer's original professional service agreement in accordance with applicable licensing laws.
+This provision does not prohibit the district's engineer or architect from providing customary construction phase services under the architect's or engineer's original professional service agreement in accordance with applicable licensing laws.

 An entity is related to the district's architect or engineer if the entity is a sole proprietorship, corporation, partnership, limited liability company, or other entity that is a subsidiary, parent corporation, or partner or has any other relationship in which the district's architect or engineer has an ownership interest, or is subject to common ownership or control, or is party to an agreement by which it will receive any proceeds of the construction manager-at-risk's payments from the district.

-A district shall select the construction manager-at-risk in either a one-step or two-step process.
-A district shall prepare a single request for proposals, in the case of a one-step process, and an initial request for qualifications, in the case of a two-step process that includes:
+The district shall select the construction manager-at-risk in a one-step or two-step process.
+A district shall prepare a single request for proposals, in the case of a one-step process, and an initial request for qualifications, in the case of a two-step process, that includes:

-If a one-step process is used, a district may request, as part of the offeror's proposal, proposed fees and prices for fulfilling the general conditions.
-If a two-step process is used, a district may not request fees or prices in step one.
-In step two, a district may request that five or fewer offerors, selected solely on the basis of qualifications, provide additional information, including the construction manager-at-risk's proposed fee and its price for fulfilling the general conditions.
+If a one-step process is used, the district may request, as part of the offeror's proposal, proposed fees and prices for fulfilling the general conditions.
+If a two-step process is used, the district may not request fees or prices in step one.
+In step two, the district may request that five or fewer offerors, selected solely on the basis of qualifications, provide additional information, including the construction manager-at-risk's proposed fee and prices for fulfilling the general conditions.